What are we doing here?

 Minnesota Appellate Court Watch is an independent blog/newsletter following Minnesota's appellate dockets.
 MACW seeks to cover notable or interesting cases as well as appellate trends and practice.

 Nothing published by MACW creates an attorney-client relationship between anyone and MACW.
 Everything MACW publishes is intended for informational purposes only and is not legal advice.
 If you have a legal question or issue, you should seek your own counsel.
-Resources: Public defenders by county, Minnesota State Law Libarary's index of free legal assistance referrals by county, Minnesota State Bar Association's "Find a Lawyer" tool for private representation.
+Resources: Public defenders by county, Minnesota State Law Library's index of free legal assistance referrals by county, Minnesota State Bar Association's "Find a Lawyer" tool for private representation.

 Who are you?